yxwangnju/yxwangnju.github.io/content/pages/about.md

 Title: About
 Date: 2019-10-29 10:21

-Hello!
-I am Audrey Wang (She/Her).
+Hi!
+I am [**Audrey Wang**](https://github.com/yxwangnju) (She/Her).

 <br />

-This tech webpage is mainly for me to publish:

-- Handbooks of configuration.
-(Because I don't want to repeat searching the internet every time).
-- Summary knowledge of my reseach.
+I build this website mainly for writing technotes.
+I also upload other articles that record some of my interesting or important experiences. :smile:

 <br />